Code-Institute-Submissions/Stream-2-Project/README.md

 Dc.js
 ======

-A Javascript based wrapper library for d3.js - this made plotting the charts easier
+A Javascript based wrapper library for d3.js.This made plotting the charts easier

 Deployment / Hosting
 =====================

-This Application was deployed and is hosted on Heroku - gunicorn Python package runs the http server for the app, the Procfile gives Heroku the information to run the app and requirements.txt is a file that conains all the Python packages (pip installs) required to run the app. mLab MongoDB was chosen to host the dataset on the server.
+This Application was deployed and is hosted on Heroku.
+A gunicorn Python package runs the http server for the app, the Procfile gives Heroku the information to run the app and requirements.txt is a file that conains all the Python packages (pip installs) required to run the app.
+MLab MongoDB was chosen to host the dataset on the server.

 Testing
 =======